SgtSwagrid/github-graph/README.md

 ### What's wrong with Git [Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules)?

-Git submodules is a similar, in-built solution whereby repositories can be nested as subdirectories of other repositories.
+Git Submodules is a similar, in-built solution whereby repositories can be nested as subdirectories of other repositories.
 If this meets your use case, then great.
 However, a key limitation is that nested repositories have to be fully contained within isolated directories.
 In practice, and in fact for most of the example [use cases](#use-cases) listed, you'll instead want this content to be mixed in with everything else.